Flashcards Can Be Created From Your Knowledge Base

 The forgetting curve means that you don't need to practice each card that many times, as long as you practice each at the optimal times.
 Instead of cramming your practice of a single card many times on a single day, it's best to space out practice over days, weeks, and eventually months and years.
 This method of spacing out practice is called spaced repetition.

 A large body of scientific research has shown that spaced repetition is a significantly more effective learning tool than simply reading material multiple times or otherwise practising without recall.
-Practising forces you to determine how well you know a piece of information.
+Practicing forces you to determine how well you know a piece of information.
 Additionally, practice strengthens mental connections so that your brain automatically prompts you to retrieve relevant pieces of information from memory.
 Finally, aligning your practice schedule against your rate of decay means you can prevent forgetting with minimal effort.

 Let's see an example of what a hierarchy about the forgetting curve could look like: